joaopjp11/deepagents-project/README.md

 # deepagents

-Deepagents is a implementation of the deepagents package to to apply deepagent architeture and other AI concepts in real code.
+Deepagents is a implementation of the deepagents package to apply deepagent architeture and other AI concepts in real code.

 ---